 Jeff Beck is one of rock’s true virtuosos and among its most dynamic instrumentalists.

 He is not strictly a “rock” guitarist, having taken much from the world of jazz as well.
-His style is largely based on improvisation, and he’s cut hybrid jazz-rock albums on his own and with jazz-fusion titan Jan Hammer.
+His style is largely based on improvisation, and he has cut hybrid jazz-rock albums on his own and with jazz-fusion titan Jan Hammer.
 Beck’s career has never followed a straight trajectory.

 Much like his solos, he zigs and zags wherever inspiration leads him.
-His quixotic career has included membership in the Yardbirds, two hard-hitting lineups of the Jeff Beck Group and a pair of albums from the mid-Seventies (Blow by Blow and Wired) that set a new standard for instrumental rock.
+His quixotic career has included membership in the Yardbirds, two hard-hitting lineups of the Jeff Beck Group and a pair of albums from the mid-Seventies (1975's Blow by Blow and 1976's Wired) that set a new standard for instrumental rock.
 He is one of a relative handful of musicians who have been twice inducted into the Rock and Roll Hall of Fame—with the Yardbirds and as a solo artist and bandleader.

 His career has been filled with unpredictable twists and turns, yet there is consistency in the experimental streak that has always been a hallmark of his playing.
 Above all, Beck’s approach to guitar has reflected a philosophy of freedom and spontaneity supported by formidable technique.
 An innovator and iconoclast, Beck is a self-directed musician who picks up the guitar only when the spirit moves him.
 There is only one direction that you’ll find Jeff Beck and his guitar moving: forward.

 Inductee: Jeff Beck (guitar; born June 24, 1944)